-Lexar unveils Memory and Gaming portfolio at GITEX Global 2023
+Lexar unveils memory and gaming portfolio at GITEX Global 2023

-Lexar, a leading global brand in memory and storage solutions, today unveiled its new portfolio of memory and gaming products at GITEX Global (www.GITEX.com), the world’s largest tech event taking place from October 16 to 20, 2023, in Dubai.
-The company’s latest product line-up includes a new microSD card, internal SSDs, DRAM, and portable SSDs, and will be showcased at its stand D1, Hall No.1, of the Dubai World Trade Centre.
+Dubai, UAE: Lexar, a leading global brand in memory and storage solutions, today unveiled its new portfolio of memory and gaming products at GITEX Global, the world’s largest tech event taking place from October 16 to 20, 2023, in Dubai.
+The company’s latest product line-up includes a new microSD card, internal SSDs, DRAM, and portable SSDs, and is showcased at its stand D1, Hall No.1, of the Dubai World Trade Centre.

 Lexar’s new products comprising Professional GOLD micro SDXC UHS-II Card; Portable SSDs along with the Professional NM1090 M.2 Gen 5 NVMe SSD, ARES RGB DDR5 Desktop Memory, and NM790 with Heatsink M.2 NVMe SSD will be available in the market in Q4 2023 across the Middle East.
 The products are specifically designed to meet the unique needs of photographers, videographers, content creators, and PC enthusiasts of all levels.